 What do the following companies have in common?
-Amadeus, Automatic Data Processing, Facebook, Intuit, Microsoft, PayPal, Sage and Visa?
+Amadeus, Automatic Data Processing, Intuit, Microsoft, PayPal, Sage and Visa?
 They are all owned by our Fund and they are all labelled as technology companies.
-Yet they span airline reservation systems: payroll processing; social media, digital advertising communications; accounting and tax software; operating systems, distributed computing (the 'cloud'), software development tools, business applications and video gaming; and payment processing.
+Yet they span airline reservation systems; payroll processing; accounting and tax software; operating systems, distributed computing (the 'cloud'), software development tools, business applications and video gaming; and payment processing.
 I would suggest that the secular drivers of these businesses have some distinct differences and that their prospects are not governed by a single factor - technology.
 This one size fits all label does not help much in evaluating them.